harishchokes/EXP1-Design-Implementation-of-CMOS-Inverter-Design-using-Cadence-EDA-Tool/README.md

 Ex No: 01     Design & Implementation of CMOS Inverter Design Using Cadence EDA Tools

 Aim:
-To design and implement a CMOS inverter circuit using Cadence EDA tools, analyse its electrical characteristics, and understand the fundamental principles of CMOS technology, including the design process, layout, and simulation techniques.
+To design and implement a CMOS inverter circuit using Cadence EDA t6ols, analyse its electrical characteristics, and understand the fundamental principles of CMOS technology, including the design process, layout, and simulation techniques.

 Tools Required:
 •	Personal Computer